veeva/vsdk-helloworld/README.md

 6. Click  **Save**  and you should see a "Hello, world." error in a dialog box.
 7. Stop Running the project.

-Thatís your trigger in action!
-The ìHello, Worldî code only executes while the debugger is running.
+That‚Äôs your trigger in action!
+The ‚ÄúHello, World‚Äù code only executes while the debugger is running.
 Once the debugger is stopped, this trigger will no longer appear in your vault.

 Continue to [Deploying Code](https://dev-developer.veevavault.com/sdk/#Deploy) to learn how to deploy this code and enable it to always run on your vault.